Here are three simple safe cues in how to do the marvelous abdominals Pilates exercise the Hundred

 Sets: 10 sets (100 pulses up and down with arms)

 Caution: Make sure to stabilize the scapula (the shoulder blades) throughout the exercise in order to avoid the upper body tension and maintain imprint (lower back and pelvis imprinted against the weight of legs) at all time.
 The movement of the arms shall come from the shoulder joint, not the elbow.
 Focus on the downward movement of the motion with the arms.
-Don’t let your abdominal appear as popping up to high.
+Don’t let your abdominal appear as popping up.

 Fun fact: The thoracic spine (the upper body in flexion) plays a role in the respiratory function and the flexion is required for chest expansion during inhalation.